rsoni286/EventCalendar/README.md

 # EventCalendar
 A simple android calendar library that marks various dates with events on calendar.

-Easy to use and customize

-- Can change header color

-- Easily set custom events
+### Customizations supported:

+- Change header, labels, calendar background to custom drawable or color.
+- Set events which can be highlighted with colors of 3 different shapes (circle,sqaure or rounded square) or with your own custom drawable.
+- Set your own drawable and background for next and prev buttons.
-- OnCLick Listener for each date that returns Event for that day
+- OnCLick Listener for each date that returns Event for that day.

 ## Getting Started